27 Jun 2019

 The Sea2Space building, closely related to the ARL

 It’s been a welcome change from attending a college stranded dozens of kilometres from the city.
 It has been much easier to travel impulsively.
-No two weekends here has been the same here either - be it either spending an evening at Clarke Quay or kayaking in Indonesia.
+No two weekends here have been the same either - be it either spending an evening at Clarke Quay or kayaking in Indonesia.

 View from the Chinese Garden Tower